Implications for the formation of Oort cloud-like structures and interstellar comets in dense environments: Dynamical evolution of a debris disk in dense environments

 The most stable system (weakly perturbed) is no.\ 128.
 All the particles remain in the disk after multiple encounters.
 The five closest encounters over $100$~Myr range from $1000$ to $5,000$ au (first panel, \figref{tad_ss}) are not close enough to inflict a considerable perturbation.
-However, the disk is heated somewhat in its outer parts, with a small fraction of particles reaching semi-major axes up to $2,000$~au.
-In system 14 (second row, Fig.\ref{aeiq_ss}), approximately $99.5$\% of the initial particle population remains bound; however, an early close stellar encounter (second panel, Fig.\ref{tad_ss}) causes $2.1$\% of particles to acquire eccentricities between $0.4$ and $1$, and $7.1$\% to reach semi-major axes greater than $1000$au.
-System 100 is moderately perturbed (third row, Fig.\ref{aeiq_ss}), roughly $71$\% of particles retain semi-major axes between $40$ and $1000$~au, while $9.6$\% of particles migrate outwards, achieving semi-major axes between $1000$ and $5,000$~au and eccentricities in the range $0.1$–$1$.
+However, the disk is heated somewhat in its outer parts, with a small fraction of particles reaching semimajor axes up to $2,000$~au.
+In system 14 (second row in Fig. \ref{aeiq_ss}), approximately $99.5$\% of the initial particle population remains bound; however, an early close stellar encounter (second panel, Fig. \ref{tad_ss}) causes $2.1$\% of particles to acquire eccentricities between $0.4$ and $1$, and $7.1$\% to reach semimajor axes greater than $1000$au.
+System 100 is moderately perturbed (third row, Fig. \ref{aeiq_ss}), roughly $71$\% of particles retain semimajor axes between $40$ and $1000$~au, while $9.6$\% of particles migrate outward, achieving semimajor axes between $1000$ and $5,000$~au and eccentricities in the range $0.1$–$1$.
 Additionally, most particles ($78.4$\%) maintain orbital inclinations below $50^\circ$, whereas the remaining inclinations span from $50^\circ$ to $150^\circ$.
 Approximately $17$\% of the particles are ejected from this disk, primarily due to a very close encounter ($\sim300$au) with a low-mass star ($\sim0.2\mathrm{M}_\odot$).